Scoreboard roundup — 10/13/22 - NewsBreak

 Related

-Dustin Hopkins kicked four field goals, including a 39-yarder with 2:38 remaining in overtime, as the Chargers rallied for a 19-16 victory over the Denver Broncos.
+INGLEWOOD, Calif. — Dustin Hopkins kicked four field goals, including a 39-yarder with 2:38 remaining in overtime, and the Los Angeles C

+The Top Week 6 NFL Storylines: Kliff Kingsbury, Cooper Rush and Tom Brady

+With October’s third edition of Monday Night Football in the rearview mirror, the sixth week of NFL action is in the can.
+While we can’t get to everything — like what former NFL QB Robert Griffin III enjoyed about playing on the road — here are four of the top Week 6 NFL storylines and whether we’re buying or selling on ’em.
+(ICYMI, here’s what went down last week along with a stellar video of Bill Belichick rejecting rookie special-teamer Brenden Schooler’s attempt to gift him the football after a fumble recovery in Week 6.)

 Comments / 0